MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 For more information, refer to the [Apple documentation](http://help.apple.com/xcode/mac/current/#/dev11b059073).

 ## Add Mobile Center Push to your app

-Please follow the [Getting Started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.

 ### 1. Add the Mobile Center Push module